antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ## Conclusion

-We also experimented with a Recommender-based Classifier (RC) -- the accuracy results with RC were slightly better (2±1%) than the trie-based classifier, but RC is ≈10 times slower.
-We plan to discuss its training and results in subsequent article.
+We also experimented with a Recommender-based Classifier (RC) -- the accuracy results with RC were slightly better (4±2%) than the trie-based classifier, but RC is ≈10 times slower.
+We plan to discuss RC training and results in a subsequent article.

 Since we find the performance of the trie-based classifier satisfactory -- both accuracy-wise and speed-wise -- we make a classifier with all of the DSL commands data.
 See the resource file